 Northbrook enjoys a mild climate throughout the year with 4 true seasons.
 The warmest time of the year occurs in July when the average temperature can get up to 83 degrees.
 The coldest time of the year is in January when the temperatures can drop to 10 degrees.

-Annual rainfall is approximately 32 inches and is spread fairly even over the course of the year.
-Annual snowfall is approximately 23 inches.
+Annual rainfall is approximately 32 inches and is spread fairly evenly over the course of the year.
+The annual snowfall is approximately 23 inches.

 Universities, Colleges and Junior Colleges

 Although there are no colleges or universities located within Northbrook, there are several schools within a radius of 15 miles of the city.
 Some of the nearby schools include:

 - City Colleges of Chicago – Wilbur Wright

 - Northeastern Illinois University

 - City Colleges of Chicago – Harry S Truman